nicopaulb/blog/_posts/en/2024-08-06-homeserver.md

 I also have Watchtower to always keep all my services updated to always benifits from the latest security fix and features.
 Every night, it downloads the latest versions and replace them if an update is available.

-And because sometimes an update can fail or, worse, the storage drive can be corrupted, I also have a service to do a periodic backup.
+And because sometimes an update or a storage drive can fail, I use a service to do a periodic backup.
 Every night, it will save all the server configurations and some data in a encrypted archive file.
 This archive is then saved on my 1 TO harddrive and to a AWS cloud storage server.
-A retention policy of 7 days make sure to always remove the oldest backup archives.
+A retention policy of 7 days make sure to not bloat the backup storage by removing the oldest backup archives.

 ## Monitoring

 With multiples services running, I need to have a way to monitor them and receive notification when an issue is detected.
 That's why I use Portainer and Homepage.

-Portainer allows to directly manage docker containers via graphical interface.
+Portainer allows to directly manage docker containers via a graphical interface.
 Even though I prefer to always use Docker Compose to deploy new service, I still use Portainer to monitor the health status of my already existing services.
 When needed, I can also easely restart them from the Portainer UI.

 Homepage, is an highly customizable dashboard.
 It proposes widgets for a large choice of services, and can display differents system metrics (uptime, disk space, server temperature, ...).
 It is a fancy way to access my differents services.

 TODO IMAGE HOMEPAGE

+To be alerted in case of errors, my services are sending messages on a private Discord server.

 ## Other services